h2oai/h2o-world-2014-training/tutorials/advanced/higgs/higgs.R.md

 ### Establishing the baseline performance reference with several H2O classifiers
 ######To get a feel for the performance of different classifiers on this dataset, we build a variety of different H2O models (Generalized Linear Model, Random Forest, Gradient Boosted Machines and DeepLearning).
 We would like to use grid-search for hyper-parameter tuning with N-fold cross-validation, and we want to do this twice: once using just the low-level features, and once using both low- and high-level features.

-######First, we source a few helper functions that allow us to quickly compare a multitude of binomial classification models, in particular the h2o.fit() and h2o.leaderBoard() functions.
+######First, we source a few [helper functions](../binaryClassificationHelper.R.html) that allow us to quickly compare a multitude of binomial classification models, in particular the h2o.fit() and h2o.leaderBoard() functions.
 Note that these specific functions require variable importances and N-fold cross-validation to be enabled.

+    setwd("~/h2o-training/tutorials/advanced/higgs")
     source("../binaryClassificationHelper.R.md")

 ######The code below trains 60 models (2 loops, 5 classifiers with 2 grid search models each, each resulting in 1 full training and 2 cross-validation models).
 A leaderboard scoring the best models per h2o.fit() function is displayed.

     N_FOLDS=2

-    best_model <- list()
     for (preds in list(low_level_predictors, low_and_high_level_predictors)) {
       data = list(x=preds, y=response, train=train_hex, valid=valid_hex, nfolds=N_FOLDS)